-Sample Essay: Description of Experience
+Example Essay: Description of Experience

 Looking up at the sharp laughter of the gull, I caught the sea breeze on my face and smelled the tangy salt spray from the Pacific ocean.
 Suddenly, I felt like I was home.
-I took off my flip flops and stepped down into the familiar warm, smooth, white sand.
+I took off my flip-flops and stepped down into the familiar warm, smooth, white sand.
 Skirting the volleyball players near Lifeguard Station 37 at the beach in Carlsbad, California, I made my way down to the firmer sand near the shore.

 I was just there for an hour for a walk along the beach.
 Most of the people I passed were spending the day.
 I could see the striped and flowered towels strewn across the sand and covered with water bottles, coolers, and sand toys.
 Walking along the shore, I watched the small kids making sand castles while their parents snapped pictures.
 One group of teenagers gauged the waves for boogie boarding; another group flipped a Frisbee back and forth while splashing around near the shoreline.

 While I love watching surfers, I've never had the urge to try it myself, but as I turned to head back, I saw something I would love to try.
-It looked like a parachute which was blowing down the beach.
+It looked like a parachute that was blowing down the beach.
 As it got nearer, I heard a motor and realized it had something that propelled it ahead.
 Slowly, it headed past me and I just got a chance to take a picture as it went by.
 Then I turned with my back against the waves to take a "selfie" of just me at the beach.

 Looking at the sky, I realized it was time to head back.
 A family I had smiled at asked if I would take a picture, "Of all four of us" the mother explained.
-The picture was taken, I waved a farewell and headed back, picking up a shell along the way.
+The photo was taken, I waved a farewell and headed back, picking up a shell along the way.
 Just before heading back up to my car, I had an idea.
 Right where the sand is wet and smooth, I bent down and wrote, "For Rhonda."
 Taking out my phone, I snapped a picture and sent it to my friend.

-Sample Essay: Reflecting on Experience
+Example: Reflecting on Experience

 As a native of Southern California, the beach feels like home.
 Even so, I sometimes forget to go there when I visit my mom.
-This week, I had come to take care of her during her cataract surgery.
+This week, I came to take care of her during her cataract surgery.
 Along with helping her with appointments and remembering her eye drops, I'd been doing little chores around the house that are hard for her to do.
 We'd also taken a visit to see my cousin and visit the Rose garden where my grandmother's ashes are buried.
-Moreover, we'd had a lot of good conversation, which was probably the most important part of my visit.
+Moreover, we had a lot of good conversation, which was probably the most important part of my visit.

 Example: Describing Meaning